abk9778singha/Klingons-talk/README.md

 This is an app to convert your text from English to Klingons language from Star Trek.Used javascript fetch method to get response from funtranslator API.

 Are you a Start Trek fan?
 Then you must be knowing about Klingons.
-If not now worries, The Klingons are a fictional extraterrestrial humanoid warrior species in the science fiction franchise Star Trek.
+If not then no worries, The Klingons are a fictional extraterrestrial humanoid warrior species in the science fiction franchise Star Trek.
 The Klingon language is the constructed language spoken by the Klingons in the Star Trek Universe.

 ## Screenshots -